Direct Party and Representative Voting (DPR)

 A General Election Campaign decided by DPR voting would differ from existing campaigns

 Parties would have two targets - firstly to win as many votes as possible across the country, and secondly to get as many representatives elected.
-The second of these objectives would be much more determined by the calibre of the local candidates and their local campaigns than at present.

 Marginal Constituencies: There would be no marginal constituencies because party votes are aggregated into a national total which determines the number of votes the party has in the parliament.